 The Hive Yoga Teacher Training

-If you are interested in teaching yoga, sharing your love of yoga with others, and deepening your own practice and relationship with yoga, please consider joining The Hive’s 200-hour Yoga Alliance-approved Teacher Training.
+If you are interested in deepening your own practice and relationship with yoga, in a unique and personal setting, or you aspire to share your love of yoga with others, and please consider joining The Hive’s 200-hour Yoga Alliance-approved Teacher Training.

 personal invitation to training